madcampos/madcampos.github.io/src/content/blog/2023/05/hello-world.md

 1. Use the existing infrastructure
 2. No front-end frameworks (to keep things simple, it has static data only after all)
-3. Has to integrate well with vite
+3. Has to integrate well with Vite
 4. I can build it myself if no tools already exist

 ## The How

-My investigation began, as usual, with typing "vite blog plugin" on Bing and Google and seeing what that lead me.
+My investigation began, as usual, with typing "Vite blog plugin" on Bing and Google and seeing what that lead me.
 Unfortunately there were no existing plugins for that.
-The only option was [VitePress](https://vitepress.dev/), it is a good one but when I tried it was doing too much magic and altering the existing project a lot, so not a "plugin" and more of a "full featured system built _on top of_ vite".
+The only option was [VitePress](https://vitepress.dev/), it is a good one but when I tried it was doing too much magic and altering the existing project a lot, so not a "plugin" and more of a "full featured system built _on top of_ Vite".

 That meant I was about to build a plugin or at least write _some_ code myself.

-The investigation followed with some Multi-page application (MPA) plugins for vite.
+The investigation followed with some Multi-page application (MPA) plugins for Vite.
 As it was born from the Vue community it's main purpose is to build Single-page applications (SPA) and it's not the best at building MPAs, but it can be done.
 The one that caught my attention was [`vite-plugin-virtual-mpa`](https://github.com/emosheeep/vite-plugin-virtual-mpa/).
 I configured it, wrote a lot of code and then went to test...

 BOOM!
 Cryptic errors showed up.